BolajiAyodeji/Blogposts/cjyd6027g0012sbs1afuje609.md

 Unlike older centralized version control systems such as SVN and CVS, Git is distributed: every developer has the full history of their code repository locally.
 Git also works well on a wide range of operating systems and IDEs (Integrated Development Environments).

-In this article, I'll show you how to install Git, set it up for the first time, useful tips and resources to learn more/ learn advanced git concepts.
+In this article, I'll show you how to install Git, set it up for the first time, and useful tips and resources to learn more/ learn advanced git concepts.
 Let's roll!

 - - -